skullzarmy/a11y-tester-wordpress-plugin/README.md

 ## 📞 Support

-For support, visit the [A11y Tester WordPress plugin GitHub repository](https://github.com/skullzarmy/a11y-tester-wordpress-plugin).
+For support, visit the [A11y Tester WordPress plugin GitHub repository](https://github.com/skullzarmy/a11y-tester-wordpress-plugin) and [submit an issue](https://github.com/skullzarmy/a11y-tester-wordpress-plugin/issues).